Kyle Trask: 2019

 Trask entered his junior year in 2019 again as a backup to Franks.
 After Franks was injured, Trask took over as the starter.
 Making his first start since his freshman year of high school, Trask completed 20 of 28 passes with two touchdowns and two interceptions in a win against Tennessee.
 Trask passed for 363 yards in a 56–0 win over Vanderbilt, the most passing yards in a game by a Florida quarterback since Tim Tebow passed for 482 in the 2010 Sugar Bowl.

 2020

 In the Gators' first game of 2020 against Ole Miss, Trask eclipsed his own record, passing for 416 yards and six touchdowns, also setting an all-time team record for yards in a conference game in the process.
 Midway through the season, Trask threw for 474 yards and 4 touchdowns against then #4 Georgia, becoming the first quarterback in Southeastern Conference history to throw four touchdowns in five consecutive games.
 As the season continued, Trask continued to put up record-setting numbers and became a betting favorite to win the Heisman.
-Trask finished the season setting the school's single-season passing touchdown record with 43, breaking the record set by Danny Wuerffel in 1996.
+Trask finished the season passing for an NCAA-leading 43 touchdowns, breaking the school's single-season passing touchdown record set by Danny Wuerffel in 1996.
 Trask was named a Heisman Trophy finalist, finishing in fourth place.
 Trask declared for the 2021 NFL draft following the season.